jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 **Talk about text pre processing steps for reviews (describe function sets)

 I created two separate datasets, one with additional stop words removed and one that did not remove any additional stop words.

-LINK TO NOTEBOOKS WITH TWO DIFFERENT DATASETS.
+[Here](./working_notebooks/data_exploration_notebook.ipynb) you can find my notebook that goes through the process of adding additional stop words.
+Additional stop words added include ['dress', 'fit', 'top', 'size', 'very', 'look', 'like', 'color', 'love', 'small'].
+As we can see, many of these stop words are generally related to how we talk about clothes and may have different meanings depending what word comes in front of or after them like "fits well" versus "does not fit."

+I found that my dataset that did not add any additional stop words to the preprocessing steps regulary performed better.
+This may be explained by my model looking at both unigrams and bigrams, meaning my model looks at both single words and word pairings, like "fit," and "not fit."

 The target variable for the model is Positive_Sentiment.
 The only variable needed for my model is Review_Text, which could come from any source.
 Prior to running the inputed data through the model, a function will perform text preprocessing steps.